Varicocele is when veins in your scrotum swell. It’s a lot like a varicose vein that you get in your leg. It might feel like a bag of worms.

-This condition is fairly common and usually affects young men.
+This condition is fairly common and usually affects young people.
 About 10 to 15 of every 100 men have this problem.
-It’s not uncommon for boys to develop varicoceles as they move through puberty.
+It’s not uncommon to have varicoceles as you move through puberty.

-If your varicocele causes problems, your doctor may send you to a specialist called a urologist.
+If a varicocele causes problems, your doctor may send you to a specialist called a urologist.

 Doctors aren’t sure what causes this condition.
 It could be a problem with blood flow in the spermatic cord, which carries blood to and from your testicles.
-If valves inside the veins in the cord don’t work like they should, the blood backs up and the veins get wider.
+If valves inside the veins in the cord don’t work as they should, the blood backs up, and the veins get wider.

-When varicoceles happen in teen boys, it’s often because of the quick growth they undergo during puberty.
+When varicoceles happen in teens, it’s often because of their quick growth during puberty.
 The testicles need more blood than normal as they develop, and any kind of problem in the veins can keep the blood from getting where it needs to go

 - Switch from dull to sharp

 - Get worse when you stand or exert yourself, especially for a long time

 - Become more intense as the day goes on